 As in Step 2, if the product has 0 grams of trans fat, or less than 0.5 grams of trans fat per serving, you may use it.

 The letter should be on the manufacturer’s letterhead and show the manufacturer’s name and address.
-Keep the letter at your food service establishment, available for review by a Health Department inspector.
+Keep the letter at your food service establishment, available for review by a Department of Health and Human Services inspector.

 Visit the FDA Site for more information on product labels